If your primary exposure to South America has been TV and movies, you may think of South American transportation as being crowded, dirty, or chaotic.

 My Most Memorable Experience Riding Colectivos in South America

-Just when I thought that our colectivo was filled to the brim with passengers in every possible seat in the van, the driver walked through the van garage with an arm load of packages.
+Just when I thought that our colectivo was filled to the brim with passengers in every possible seat in the van, the driver walked through the van garage with an armload of packages.
 Most fit easily, but one large box clearly marked as a karaoke machine was pressed into the small gap between the seat and the sliding side door used by disembarking backseat passengers.
-The box shifted all of us in the front seat better uncomfortably, but by the time we were clearing the city and beginning to see some of the Peruvian landscape, we’d forgotten about the box.
+The box shifted all of us in the front seat rather uncomfortably, but by the time we were leaving the city and beginning to see some of the Peruvian landscape, we’d forgotten about the box.

-Since colectivos stop at many villages along the route, at each one the driver had to get out, unload the karaoke machine, helped the passenger exit, collect their bags from the luggage area in the back, reload the karaoke machine, shut the side door, and climb back behind the driver seat to head to our next stop.
-It was about an hour and 20 minutes into our trip from Cusco to Machu Picchu that we dropped off the third or fourth passenger.
+Colectivos stop at many villages along the route.
+At each one, the driver had to get out, unload the karaoke machine, helped the passengers exit, collect their bags from the luggage area in the back, reload the karaoke machine, shut the side door, and climb back into the driver’s seat.
+It was about an hour into our trip from Cusco to Machu Picchu that we dropped off the third or fourth passenger.
 Unbeknownst to us, as we pulled away, something was very wrong – the large and well-marked karaoke machine was left on the curb in a medium-sized village in Peru!

 Unnoticed by either the passengers or the driver, it took about 10 minutes for someone in the back to quietly say, “karaoke?” to which the driver replied “KARAOKE!!!” and we all realized the karaoke machine had been left behind – sitting on the curb by a colectivo stop.
-With the driver panicked and the passengers trying not to laugh, the colectivo pulled a U-turn in the middle of the highway and sped back to the village, all of us hoping that are abandoned karaoke machine would be where we left it.
+With the driver panicking and the passengers trying not to laugh, the colectivo pulled a U-turn in the middle of the highway and sped back to the village!
+All of us hoped that our abandoned karaoke machine would be where we left it.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com